 Profession, Occupation, Trade

-The real bonus with this question was in previous census records only occupations of males aged over 15 were recorded on the form.
+The real bonus with this question was in the previous census records only occupations of males aged over 15 were recorded on the form.

 What I mean by this is that your ancestor may have lied when it came to these two questions.
-And why was that?

 Knowing the answer to this question can again greatly help you to narrow down your search for more records.
-In this instance it can help you to locate the birth record of your ancestor.

 The state or territory would have been entered for this question.
 And if your ancestor had emigrated to America then the country of birth was recorded.

-Father/Mother of foreign born
+Father/Mother of foreign-born

-An addition to this census record was recording whether the parents of the individual was born outside of America.
-This was a simple yes or no question.
+In addition to this census record was recording whether the parents of the individual were born outside of America.

 Month of birth

 As I discussed earlier if an individual was born within a year of the census then their month was recorded.

 Married/Attended school during the year and literacy

-These two questions had been included in the previous 1860 census records.
-The government were interested to know whether the individual had either married or had attended school with a year of the census.
+The government was interested to know whether the individual had either married or had attended school with a year of the census.

 The following question referring to literacy was however amended for this census record.
-Previous records asked whether the individual couldn’t read or write.

 The government could therefore know whether the person could not read, or write, or both.

 Be mindful though of over-zealous enumerators who may have entered in values for these questions for infants.

 The government again wanted to know the infirmity of the individual.
 The possible answers to this question were deaf and dumb; blind; insane; or idiotic.

 Able to vote

-The last part of the census record asked whether the individual was a male, aged over 21 years and was able to vote.
+The last part of the census record asked whether the individual was a male, aged over 21 years, and was able to vote.

-Where Can I Find The 1870 Census Records?
+Where Can I Find These Records?

 Okay, so you are probably wondering how can I find my ancestors and where can I look?
-Basically there are two options available to you.
-There is the FREE option and then there is PAID.
+There are two options available to you.

 Your FREE option!

-I will first start off with the paid option.
 I highly recommend that you begin your family history research by using this free method.
-After all what is the point spending your money on information that you could have quite literally not paid a dime on.
+After all, what is the point of spending your money on information that you could have quite literally not paid a dime on?

-Genealogy is of course a hobby that you will need to and expect at some point spend money.
+Genealogy is of course a hobby that you will need to and expect at some point to spend money.
 But do so when you have exhausted your free option.